Why PPE is the Last Line of Defense

 SUBSTITUTION

+When a hazard cannot be eliminated from a worker’s environment, we consider substitution.
 Just as the name suggests, substitution is replacing materials or pieces of equipment with those that are less hazardous.

 When considering this option, ask yourself: can my workers use something less harmful to complete the same task?
-For example:

 • If handling highly toxic chemicals, consider substituting less toxic chemicals to minimize toxin exposure